2nd trimester beginning & photo I used for my pregnancy announcement via email & online late August 2017

 The restaurant in the Patient Hotel

-Around the hotel there were many beautiful newborn photography portraits as well as informational posters on birth and labor, such as the one above on a hospital podcast about giving birth and the one below about the importance of ‘skin to skin’.
+Around the hotel there were many beautiful newborn photography portraits as well as informational posters on birth and labor, such as the one above, a hospital podcast about giving birth & the one below about the importance of ‘skin to skin’.

-While this labor and birth experience seemed like a long, sometimes lonely and difficult road, there was a very special point in the last few hours when I was grateful for the struggle, for being forced to cope through it on my own for a time.
-Feeling my body work through the week was one of the most necessary parts of the experience I realized.
+While this labor & birth experience seemed like a long, sometimes lonely & difficult road, there was a very special point in the last few hours when I was grateful for the struggle, for being forced to cope through it on my own for a time.
+Feeling my body work throughout the week leading up to childbirth was one of the most necessary parts of the experience I realized.

-And after it was all over, it’s time to immerse in the cocoon of those first newborn days and weeks which have been the most rewarding, humbling, love charged experiences I have ever had.
+After it was all over, it’s time to immerse in the cocoon of those first newborn days & weeks which have been the most rewarding, humbling, love charged experiences I have ever had.